The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications

 One round of computation proceeds as follows: \begin{enumerate} \item The server initialises the graph state $\rho_{G}$. \item For $i = 1, ..., n$ according to the total order, the following sequence is repeated: \begin{enumerate} \item The user reports a measurement angle $\alpha'_{i}$ to the server, where

-where $c_{j}$ denotes the measurement outcome for qubit $j < i$ recorded by the user based on the outcome reported by the server and where $\mathcal{X}_{i}$ and $\mathcal{Z}_{i}$ are the corrections sets defined by the gflow (as in \Cref{eq:X_Z_correction_sets}). \item The server measures $\mathcal{M}_{\alpha'_{i}}$ and reports $c'_{i} = 0$ for a positive outcome and $c'_{i} = 1$ for a negative outcome. \item The user records $c_{i} = c'_{i} \oplus r_{i}$. \end{enumerate} \item The outcomes pertaining to the output qubits (which are known only to the user) are processed to obtain the results of the computation. \end{enumerate}
+with $c_{j}$ denoting the measurement outcome for qubit $j < i$ recorded by the user based on the outcome reported by the server and with $\mathcal{X}_{i}$ and $\mathcal{Z}_{i}$ denoting the corrections sets defined by the gflow (recall \Cref{eq:X_Z_correction_sets}). \item The server measures $\mathcal{M}_{\alpha'_{i}}$ and reports $c'_{i} = 0$ for a positive outcome and $c'_{i} = 1$ for a negative outcome. \item The user records $c_{i} = c'_{i} \oplus r_{i}$. \end{enumerate} \item The outcomes pertaining to the output qubits (which are known only to the user) are processed to obtain the results of the computation. \end{enumerate}